MushroomObserver/chef-mushroomobserver/README.md

 Requirements
 ------------
-No requirements so far, but I hope to have some someday.

-Testing

 e.g.
 #### packages - Do packages mean other cookbooks or something else?
 For now I'll list the cookbooks